Pearboy/CYSE-130-Project/README.md

-## Project Overview:
+## Project Overview

 This cybersecurity system has been designed to monitor and enhance the security of a computer system through automated performance tracking, vulnerability scanning, and log analysis.
 The system aims to provide real-time alerts when CPU usage becomes excessive, generate detailed performance logs, scan networks for potential vulnerabilities, and analyze logs for suspicious activities.
 By utilizing Python scripts and tools such as nmap, this system ensures that potential security threats are identified and addressed promptly.

-## Key Features:
+## Key Features

 - Performance Log: Tracks CPU and memory usage, generates logs, and provides alerts for high CPU usage.
 - Scan: Scans a target system using nmap to identify open ports and running services.
 - Summary Report: Analyzes logs to identify and classify suspicious entries, such as errors or failed events.
 - Alert Email: Sends an email notification when CPU usage exceeds a defined threshold.

-## Installation:
+## Installation

-### Prerequisites:
+### Prerequisites

 - Python 3.x: Ensure python is install on the system
 - Nmap: This tool is used for network scanning and must be installed

-### Steps to Install:
+### Steps to Install

 1. Clone the repository:
     git clone [https://github.com/Pearboy/CYSE-Monitoring-System.git](https://github.com/Pearboy/CYSE-Monitoring-System.git)
 2. Navigate to the projecet directory: